gjmcn/zap/docs/contents-md/use.md

 When `sourceMap` is `true`, add a `sourceFile` option giving the path to the source file.

-The generated JavaScript code is wrapped in an IIFE and runs in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
-To use an asynchronous IIFE, add a truthy `asyncIIFE` option to the options object.
+The options object can also have an `iife` property that specifies whether the generated JavaScript should be wrapped in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
+This property can be `'sync'` (synchronous IIFE, the default), `'async'` (asynchronous IIFE) or `'none'` (no IIFE).
+Wrapper IIFEs use [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).

 Zap code compiles to modern JavaScript.
 Where appropriate, use a transpiler such as [Babel](https://babeljs.io/) to ensure compatibility with the target environment(s).